 The composition of landfill gas is changing in time.
-In the Netherlands landfill gas usually consists of around 50% methane and 50% carbon dioxide.
+In the Netherlands landfill gas usually consists of around 50 percent methane and 50 percent carbon dioxide.
 The carbon dioxide is of organic origin and therefore does not fall under an IPCC source category.
 The methane content of extracted landfill gas has decreased over the past few years, particularly due to more intensive extraction activities and a change in the composition of biodegradable carbon in waste land filled (Oonk, 2011).
 More readily digestible components contribute to a significant higher methane production.
 In the Netherlands as a consequence of waste policy readily digestible components are becoming composted more and more and are less land filled anymore.
 This may be the explanation of the decrease in the methane concentration in the landfill gas.

 The Dutch government has exerted continued political incentive to discourage the dumping of waste, and particularly to discourage the dumping of combustible waste products.
-The amount of waste dumped has dropped considerably, from 13.9 Mton in 1990 to only 2.3 Mton in 2015 (-83%).
-In addition, the amount of biodegradable carbon in the waste has dropped from 130.8 kg C per ton waste in 1990, to 42,6 kg C per ton in 2015 (-67%).
-These two developments have resulted in a clear and visible effect on the methane production by landfill sites, which has decreased by 78% during the aforementioned period.
+The amount of waste dumped has dropped considerably, from 13.9 Mton in 1990 to only 2.8 Mton in

+2016 (-80%).
+In addition, the amount of biodegradable carbon in the waste has dropped from 130.8 kg C per ton waste in 1990, to 52.1 kg C per ton in 2016 (-60%).
+These two developments have resulted in a clear and visible effect on the methane production by landfill sites, which has decreased by 80 percent during the aforementioned period.
 This downward trend is expected to continue in the future.